Touficbatache/mdc-web-custom/README.md

 # mdc-web-custom
-This edit for the [original mdc-web](https://github.com/material-components/material-components-web) adds some features to it like [adding a statusbar](#1-if-you-want-to-add-a-statusbar-for-use-with-the-translucent-plugin-for-phonegap), correctly aligning the icons on the toolbar and fixing some other issues.
+This edit for the [original mdc-web](https://github.com/material-components/material-components-web) adds some features to it like [adding a statusbar](#1-if-you-want-to-add-a-statusbar-for-use-with-the-translucent-plugin-for-phonegap), [correctly aligning the icons on the toolbar](#2-to-correctly-align-the-icons) and [fixing some other issues](#3-to-fix-the-issue-508-where-a-long-title-would-jump-to-the-next-line-making-it-go-out-of-the-toolbar-itself).
 You can ignore one of these changes by simply ignoring the steps that change the element itself.

-# bro
 #### 1. If you want to add a statusbar for use with the translucent plugin for phonegap:
   - Add the line `<div class="mdc-status-bar"></div>` directly under the `<body>` tag.
   - Add the `mdc-toolbar--statusbar` class to the toolbar element, next to the `mdc-toolbar` class.